SamanthaJaneDavidson/grrrrinder2/updates.md

 **Please initial when you have made necessary changes on your side & add any changes "you" need the rest of us to make

-1. In the server folder - create an .env file
-You will find what to put in the folder in slack:

-Initial when complete:  mt

-!!!important

-If you have downgraded node to version 16, please reinstall node - 16 breaks everything may want to rethink using react 18

-once I push - after I fix...everyone  will need run npm i in the client folder... will let you know

 2. AL - Updated the mutations.js and queries.js files per notes from Robert (tutor).
 Have also started working on the api.js in client folder- have some questions so for now the code is commented out.
 Will ask questions in office hours.